ropensci-archive/opendata/README.md

 -   [fitbitScraper](http://cran.rstudio.com/web/packages/fitbitScraper/index.html) ([GitHub](https://github.com/corynissen/fitbitScraper)) can retrieve Fitbit data, based on email/password authentication.
 -   [fantasysocceR](https://github.com/durtal/fantasysocceR) (not on CRAN) connects to fantasy soccer data.
 -   [pinnacle.API](http://cran.rstudio.com/web/packages/pinnacle.API/index.html) A Wrapper for the Pinnacle Sports API
--   [retrosheet](http://cran.rstudio.com/web/packages/retrosheet/index.html) ([Github](https://github.com/rmscriven/retrosheet)) retrieves single-season baseball statistics from [http://www.retrosheet.org](http://www.retrosheet.org).
+-   [retrosheet](http://cran.rstudio.com/web/packages/retrosheet/index.html) ([Github](https://github.com/rmscriven/retrosheet)) retrieves single-season baseball statistics from <http://www.retrosheet.org>.

 ### Web Analytics

 -   [GTrendsR](https://github.com/dvanclev/GTrendsR) (not on CRAN): R functions to perform and display Google Trends queries.
 Another Github package ([rGtrends](https://github.com/emhart/rGtrends)) is now deprecated, but supported a previous version of Google Trends and may still be useful for developers.
 -   rgauges ([Archived on CRAN](https://cran.r-project.org/src/contrib/Archive/rgauges)) This package provides functions to interact with the Gaug.es API.
 Gaug.es is a web analytics service, like Google analytics.
-You have to have a Gaug.es account to use this package. (\$) (K)
+You have to have a Gaug.es account to use this package. ($) (K)
 -   [RGA](http://cran.rstudio.com/web/packages/RGA/index.html): Provides functions for accessing and retrieving data from the [Google Analytics APIs](https://developers.google.com/analytics/).
 Supports OAuth 2.0 authorization.
 Also, the RGA package provides a shiny app to explore data.
 There is another R package for the same service (RGoogleAnalytics); see above entry.
 (K)
 -   [RGoogleAnalytics](http://cran.rstudio.com/web/packages/RGoogleAnalytics/index.html) ([GitHub](https://github.com/Tatvic/RGoogleAnalytics/issues)) provides functions for accessing and retrieving data from the Google Analytics API.
 There is another R package for the same service (RGA); see previous entry.
 (K)
--   [RGoogleTrends](http://www.Omegahat.org/RGoogleTrends/) (not on CRAN) provides programmatic access to Google Trends data.
+-   [<span class="Ohat">RGoogleTrends</span>](http://www.Omegahat.org/RGoogleTrends/) (not on CRAN) provides programmatic access to Google Trends data.
 This is information about the popularity of a particular query.
 -   [RSiteCatalyst](http://cran.rstudio.com/web/packages/RSiteCatalyst/index.html): Functions for accessing the Adobe Analytics (Omniture SiteCatalyst) Reporting API.

 ### Wikipedia/Wikimedia